josmar-crwdstffng/angular/aio/content/guide/content-projection.md

 <header>Reminder</header>

-The `ng-container` element is a logical construct that is used to group other DOM elements; however, the `ng-container` itself is not rendered in the DOM tree.
+The `ng-container` element is a logical construct that is used to group other DOM elements; however, the `ng-container` is not rendered in the DOM tree.

 </div>